dbetebenner/NCME_Presentation_2016/presentation.md

 ### Measures versus Indicators

-- Is there any difference?
-You say tomato, I say tomato.
+- You say tomato, I say tomato.
 - My impression: _measure_ connotes something "scientific" whereas indicator is more _fuzzy_.
 - Validating a _measure_ commits one to particular validation tasks.
 - How does one validate an _indicator_?
     - Large overlap with validation of measures.
     - Valid indicators are useful (utility).
+    - Measures needn't be useful.

 ===

 ### Measures versus Indicators

--
-- Big push in educational measurement to increase utility even at the expense of
+- Big push in educational measurement to increase utility of assessment results even at the expense of desirable technical qualities (e.g. precision).
+- Does an indicator need to be a "causal estimator" to be a part of personnel evaluation?
-- Maybe all we've ever had were indicators.
+- Maybe indicators are all we've ever had.

 <!---
 #######################################################################################